course-details-portlet

 Through the course the students will be able to

-• plan, carry out and report a confined research project using quantitative and / or qualitative methods
+• plan, carry out and report on a research project using qualitative methods and techniques.

 Learning methods and activities